 That’s why I wrote this blog post -to dispel all these myths and give you the facts!

-It’s also why I created my Finding Your Fertility Over 35 group coaching program.
+It’s also why I created my Finding Your Fertility Over 35 group coaching program – which will soon be an ecourse, Fertility Redefined!
 You CAN do this at this age, you just need the right support.
-Finding Your Fertility gives you the support you need to keep going in your over-35 conception journey.
+Fertility Redefined gives you the support you need to keep going in your over-35 conception journey.

 As you know, I did successfully conceive my first child over the age of 40, after just a year of trying and without doing IVF, so my son and I are both living proof that a lot of what you hear are myths.

 I didn’t even begin trying to have a baby until I was almost 42.
 I had a marathon year full of high highs and low lows – two miscarriages, a severe diminished ovarian reserve diagnosis, being told I had a less than 2% chance of conceiving and that I needed to do donor eggs – but I did it.
 I overcame the odds and successfully conceived my son a month before my 43rd birthday – almost to the day.
 And he was born a few months before I turned 44.